jeferson-sb/portfolio/content/articles/vue-3-0-is-finally-out-1jj7.md

 You may be used to define a new component as an object with a set of options like data, methods, computed, and so on which is perfectly fine for small components, however as your app grows you end up creating complex and large components.
 Typically in these situations, we create Mixins to extract the common logic to be able to share with other components, which works in some cases but is not very flexible.

+### How composition works

-Composition API allows us to **reuse logic between components creating composition functions**, so instead of having your logic split up in multiple component options, you can take advantage of composition functions to have your all your logic code in one place.
+Composition API allows us to **reuse logic between components creating** <em> composable functions</em>, so instead of having your logic split up in multiple component options, you can take advantage of composition functions to have your all your logic code in one place.

 In short, with this approach, our components are less complex and much more maintainable.